A Unified Framework for Double Sweep Methods for the Helmholtz Equation: Introduction

 \section{Introduction}

 Solving the Helmholtz equation numerically is a difficult task, especially when dealing with high-frequency regimes, heterogeneous media or reflecting boundary conditions.
 Over the last decades a lot of effort and progress has been made in developing efficient algorithms to solve the ill-conditioned linear system resulting from the Helmholtz operator's discretization.
 Domain decomposition methods (DDM) try to overcome these difficulties.
 They are hybrid methods that combine direct solvers in subdomains and iterative matching of the solutions across the subdomains.
 The original domain decomposition method introduced by Schwarz~\cite{Schwarz:1870:UGA} only works for overlapping domain decomposition.
 P. L. Lions~\cite{Lions:1988:SAM} introduced a new variant of this algorithm where the Dirichlet interface conditions are replaced by Robin interface conditions, his method can be applied to both overlapping and nonoverlapping subdomains.
-He showed convergence for the elliptic case and the proof was extended by Despr\'es~\cite{Despres:1991:DDM} to the Helmholtz equation and later on to the time-harmonic Maxwell equations~\cite{Despres:1992:ADD}.
-It is known that the presence of overlaps helps to speed up the convergence, however nonoverlapping based methods are often used to avoid to deal with the construction of the normal derivative of the solution.
+He showed convergence for the elliptic case for a non overlapping domain decomposition.
+The proof was extended by Despr\'es~\cite{Despres:1991:DDM} to the Helmholtz equation and later on to the time-harmonic Maxwell equations~\cite{Despres:1992:ADD}.
 More recently, sweeping-type domain decomposition methods have been made popular due to their capability to achieve nearly-linear asymptotic complexity.
 A sweeping algorithm was first proposed and analyzed in~\cite{Nataf:1997:CRO} for convection-diffusion operators.
-Sweeping approaches for Helmholtz problems have recently seen its interest renewed as a preconditionner to speed up the convergence of the solver: the double sweep preconditionner of Vion and Geuzaine for non overlapping decomposition with high order interface conditions \cite{vion_double_2014,vion_parallel_2016}, the PML-based sweep method of Stolk \cite{c_stolk_rapidly_2013}, and the polarized traces method of Zepeda-N\'u\~nez and Demanet \cite{zepeda-nunez_method_2016}.
-There also exists sweeping-type methods that are not domain decomposition based methods, such as the sweeping PML preconditionner of Engquist and Ying \cite{engquist_sweeping_2011,engquist_sweeping_2011-1}, the source transfer method~\cite{Chen:2013:source} , see~\cite{gander:2019:class} for a complete panorama and relations between these methods.\\
+Sweeping approaches for Helmholtz problems have recently seen their interest renewed as a preconditioner to speed up the convergence of the solver: the double sweep preconditioners of Vion and Geuzaine for non overlapping decomposition with high order interface conditions \cite{vion:2014:double,vion:2018:improved}, the PML-based sweep method of Stolk \cite{Stolk:2013:rapidly,Stolk:2017:improved} for overlapping decomposition and the polarized traces method of Zepeda-N\'u\~nez and Demanet \cite{zepeda:2016:method}. \addedinrevision{Shifted Laplace preconditioners~\cite{Magolu:2001:incomplete,Erlangga:2004:Class} for wave propagation problems may be used in conjonction with DD methods, see~\cite{Graham:2017:ddHelmholtz,Bonazzoli:2019:domain} and references therein.} There also exist sweeping-type methods that are not domain decomposition based methods, such as the sweeping PML preconditioner of Engquist and Ying \cite{Engquist:2011:sweeping,Engquist:2011:SweepingHierarchical}, the source transfer method~\cite{Chen:2013:source} , see~\cite{gander:2019:class} for a complete panorama and relations between these methods. \addedinrevision{Another fruitful line of research consists in using time domain solvers.
+In~\cite{Mur:1993:finite}, the problem is solved on a time interval long enough so that the solution is periodic in time.
+A more efficient approach consists in searching for a time periodic solution of the time dependent wave equation using controllability techniques, see \cite{Bristeau:1998:controllability} for the seminal paper and for recent works, see e.g. \cite{Tang:2022:Fully} and references herein.}\\